Why compare and contrast in writing?

 - A point-by-point structure is when you discuss the criteria of both subjects simultaneously, one by one.
 Like this:

-While the block structure is easier to write, the point-by-point is more engaging and easier to understand for readers.
+While the block structure is more straightforward, the point-by-point is more engaging for readers.

-Now it’s time to write an outline for your compare and contrast essay.
-Think of it as a skeleton, or a plan, of your future content asset: It will ease the writing process and help you complete the draft faster.
+Write an outline for your compare and contrast essay.
+Think of it as a skeleton, or a plan, of your future content asset: It will ease the process and help you complete the draft faster.

-Outlines serve to organize all the points, see if they look argumentative and logical, and not miss anything while writing.
+Outlines organize all the points and see if they look argumentative and logical.

-- Introduction (1-2 paragraphs; remember to mention a writing hook and a thesis here)
+- Introduction (1-2 paragraphs; remember to mention writing hook and a thesis).

 What to mention there?
-Consider this outline template, and feel free to adjust it to your topic and the guidelines you have from a client or a college professor:
+Consider this outline template, and feel free to adjust it to your topic and the guidelines you have from a professor:

-Start with the introductory paragraph.
-Grab a reader’s attention with a hook (use a question, a statement, or a rare fact), introduce your topic and the subjects you will discuss, and don’t forget to state a thesis.
+1) Start with the intro paragraph.
+Grab attention with a good hook (use a question or a rare fact), introduce your topic, and don’t forget to state a thesis.

-Then, paragraph by paragraph, use gathered similarities and differences to explain your thesis and help readers understand your topic better.
-Back up all the points with evidence: Use references like statistics, facts, research, books or scientific journals, etc.
+2) Paragraph by paragraph, use similarities and differences to explain the thesis for readers to understand your topic.
+Back up all the points with evidence: Use references like facts, books, statistics, scientific journals, etc.

-Complete your draft with a final paragraph where you’ll restate the thesis about the similarities and differences of the subjects you discussed.
+3) Complete your draft with a final paragraph where you’ll restate the thesis about the similarities and differences of the discussed subjects.
 Be persuasive, and finish the essay with the results of your comparison.

 7. Proofread and Edit

-Once your draft is ready, don’t hurry to publish it, send it to editors, or submit it to your college professor!
-Take your time and pay precise attention to the last stage of compare and contrast essay writing:
+Once your draft is ready, don’t hurry to submit it!
+Pay attention to the last stage of compare and contrast essay writing:

-Self-editing can be tricky, but it’s not that challenging to do.
-You’ll read the draft several times to ensure it’s free of spelling, grammar, and punctuation mistakes; you’ll check its readability, logical presentation of the material, word choice, and stylistic devices; you’ll ensure you haven’t missed anything and disclosed all planned points and arguments.
+Self-editing can be tricky, but it’s not that challenging.
+You’ll read the draft several times to ensure it’s free of spelling, grammar, and punctuation mistakes.
+Also, check its readability, word choice, and stylistic devices.
+Ensure you have disclosed all planned points and arguments.

 Over to You

-So, here it goes, your ultimate guide on compare and contrast writing.
-Whether you write a college essay or a web text, this approach to writing is efficient: By comparing similarities and differences of a few subjects within the same category, you help the reader understand your topic and thesis.
+So, here it goes, your guide on how to write a compare and contrast essay.
+This approach to writing is efficient: By comparing similarities and differences of a few subjects within the same category, you help the reader understand your topic and thesis.

-Follow the steps and writing tips from this article — and you’ll craft an informative and engaging paper worth high grades and positive comments from the audience.
+Follow the above steps and writing tips — and you’ll craft an informative and engaging paper worth high grades.

 Hello guys!
 Thanks for such an amazing and great written article!
 All vital info is here.
 I’m waiting for more posts like this.
 Cheers!